formal-methods-mpi/Taxonomy.jl/README.md

 # Dependencies

-If you are planing to use this package for CFA, you need to import the 'StenoGraphs' package as well. get this here alogside an introduction: https://aaronpeikert.github.io/StenoGraphs.jl/dev/
+If you are planing to use this package for CFA, you need to import the 'StenoGraphs' package as well.
+Get this here alogside an introduction: https://aaronpeikert.github.io/StenoGraphs.jl/dev/

 # More Details!